haydenliu/ml-book-d0693/content/pages/index.md

           Tree-based models (decision trees, random forests, boosted trees) throughout the course of solving the ad click-through rate problem.
-          Computing feature importance, and model ensemble will also be covered.
+          Feature importance, and model ensemble will also be covered.
       - content: >
           ### Predicting Online Ad Click-Through with Logistic Regression